scottjason/nextjs-authentication-boilerplate/README.md

 ## Description

 Boilerplate with JWT authentication middleware using Edge Runtime.
-Includes multi-tab / multi-window sign-out with the [Broadcast API.](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API)

 Builit with NextJS, Typescript and Tailwind